Notes for Guidance - Bankruptcy (Scotland) Act 2016 (as amended)

 The trustee should consider if there is enough equity to justify an application to the court for authority to sell and/or evict the occupants of the property, in circumstances when:

-The trustee should provide AST with the following information with the proposal:
+The trustee should provide the TS team with the following information with the proposal:

-When the action is agreed by AST, the trustee should proceed to inform the debtor and all interested parties of the proposed action, inviting a resolution to the situation to avoid court action.
+When the action is agreed by the TS team, the trustee should proceed to inform the debtor and all interested parties of the proposed action, inviting a resolution to the situation to avoid court action.

-If no resolution can be obtained the trustee should commence the court action within one year of the agreement of AST.
+If no resolution can be obtained the trustee should commence the court action within one year of the agreement of the TS team.

 Upon consent of the sheriff the trustee should proceed as directed by the court.
 No further consultation regarding marketing, or offers, should be directed to the Accountant.